uci-inf-133/a1-portfolio-cmendoza1031/readme.txt

 - course-projects.jpg: Representative image for course work
 - family.jpg         : Personal/family photo (siblings)

 Note: The contact form action is set to a Formspree placeholder URL.
-For production use, replace with actual form endpoint or backend handler.
+For production use, I will need to replace with actual form endpoint or backend handler.

 ---

-Thank you for reviewing my portfolio!
-I put significant effort into creating something I would be proud to show potential employers, while ensuring it meets all assignment requirements.
-The dark theme with glowing accents reflects my personal aesthetic and passion for modern, polished interfaces.